Skip to content

 1. 03

-• If the mother claims the first part of parental leave, the notification period applies within the protection period after the birth of the child
+• If the mother claims the first period of parental leave, the employer must be notified within the protection period after the birth of the child

 2. 04

-In September each year, all children between the ages of 6 and 15 receive a starting school allowance of €116.10 per child in addition to the family allowance.
+In September each year, coinciding with the start of the school year, all children between the ages of 6 and 15 receive an allowance of € 121.40 (as of 2025) per child in addition to the family allowance.
 A separate application is not required.

 Back to main navigation